VivienClifford/sources/README.md

 # Building portfolio website

-Mainly for practice and to get a handle on C#, JavaScript and React js
+Mainly for practice, but also in order to get a handle on C#, JavaScript and React js.